On Picard Groups of Perfectoid Covers of Toric Varieties: Cohomology of Line Bundles

-compatibly with restricting to faces in $\sigma$. \end{Lemma} \begin{proof} This follows immediately from Lemma \ref{explicit} relabelling $ pM \subseteq M$ as $M\subseteq p^{-1}M$ \end{proof} In computing the cohomology using \v{C}ech sequences we would like to argue as in the proof of Proposition \ref{intAcyclic} that completion of a sequence of linearly topologized modules commutes with cohomology.
-However, the modules in our sequence are $K$-vector spaces, and hence not linearly topologized.
-We will therefore need the following lemma to reduce to the case of linearly topologized modules. \begin{Lemma} Let $M^* = M^0\to\M^1\to\cdots\to M^n$ be a sequence of linearly topologized $K^\circ$-modules with countable systems of fundamental neighborhoods of 0.
+Then we can give $\HH^i(C^*)$ the topology making the image of $\HH^i(C^{*,\circ})$ open and bounded, that is, the topology induced by the images of $\varpi^d\HH^i(C^{*,\circ})$ in $\HH^i(C^*)$ as $d$ varies.
+We do similarly for $\HH^i(D^*)$.
+With these topologies in mind, $\gamma$ is obtained from the inclusion of $C^*$ into its completion $D^*$ by passage to cohomology.
+Part (2) then follows from the more general Lemma \ref{completionExact} below. \end{proof} To conclude the proof of we'd like to argue$-$as in the proof of Proposition \ref{intAcyclic}$-$that completion of a sequence of linearly topologized modules commutes with cohomology, (and in fact, this argument immediately implies $\HH^i(C^{*,\circ})^\wedge\cong\HH^i(D^{*,\circ})$).
+As the modules in question are not linearly topologized, we need the following lemma extending the commutation of cohomology and completion to generic fibers of linearly topologized $K^\circ$-modules. \begin{Lemma} Let $M^* = M^0\to\M^1\to\cdots\to M^n$ be a sequence of linearly topologized $K^\circ$-modules with countable systems of fundamental neighborhoods of 0, and for each $i$ give $M^i\otimes K$ the topology making the image of $M^i$ open and bounded.
 Then:

 \end{Lemma} \begin{proof} We collect a few ingredients.
 First we use that if $N$ is a linearly topologized $K^\circ$-module, then